AsmaaAamir/CI_PP1_TSO/README.md

  <details> <summary>Story 2</summary>
 <img src="docs/user-story/userstory-2.png"></details>

-3. As first-time user, I would like to taste test cake for my wedding before I place my order.
+3. As first-time user, I would like to do  a cake test for my wedding before I place my order.

 | Feature | Action | Expected Result | Result |
 |---------|------- | ----------------|--------|
 |Form| Go to Navigation bar and click on contact us scroll down to form and fill in our detail someone from bakery will contact you| user shoudl be able to find the form and fill it | works as expected|
- <details> <summary>Story 1</summary>
+ <details> <summary>Story 3</summary>
 <img src="docs/user-story/userstory-3.png"></details>

 4. As first-time user, I want to know what kind on ingredient bakery uses.